Vijaygowda15/Image-Classification-using-CNN-model/README.md

 ## 🚀 Usage

 ### Step 1 — Prepare Dataset
-Organise your ISAR images into class-labelled folders and ZIP them as shown in [Dataset Structure](#-dataset-structure).
+Organise images into class-labelled folders and ZIP them as shown in [Dataset Structure](#-dataset-structure).

 ### Step 2 — Upload & Train
 1. Open the web app at `http://127.0.0.1:5000`